- Sample Itinerary

 2. The group can charter buses and meet us at the Dewey Bridge.
 After the trip the bus will meet the group at a designated time and place decided by the trip leader at the beginning of the trip.
 The take-out is mile 102 on State Highway 128.

-The trip will be off the water approximately around 2:00 p.m.
+After the trip we will be off the water approximately around 2:00 p.m.
 The take-out point is Mile 10 1/2.

-We provide ice water, lemonade and ample cooler space.
-If you choose to bring addtional drinks we have no problem taking whatever you want to bring – within reason.
+Beverages: We provide ice water, lemonade and ample cooler space.
+If you choose to bring additional drinks we have no problem taking whatever you want to bring – within reason.

-In the early and late seasons (May to mid-June and late August to September) the daytime temperatures are 70 to 90 degrees, with nighttime tempatures 50 to 60 degrees.
+Fisher Towers Canyon weather in the early and late seasons (May to mid-June and late August to September) the daytime temperatures are 70 to 90 degrees, with nighttime temperatures 50 to 60 degrees.
 It seldom rains in Westwater Canyon, but when it does, it can cool temperatures considerably in May and September.
 From mid-June to mid-August the days are hot and temperatures average 80 to 100 degrees during the day and 60 to 75 degrees at night.
 This is the time of year that swimming in the Colorado becomes a popular activity.
 This seems warm but remember the humidity is very low.
 There will be an abundance of sun, so bring a hat and plenty of suntan lotion and/or sunscreens.

 Hiking is a highlight of the trip, however, it is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in durable sneakers or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day on the river.